 Ocean County College has a committee to review requests for tuition refunds.
-For consideration of an appeal, your written request must be within ONE YEAR of the semester in question.
-All appeals to the committee are submitted to Dr. Toni Clay, Asst.
-VP of Academic Affairs.
-Your appeal must include your contact information; student ID number, telephone number and address.
+For consideration of an appeal, your written request must be submitted within one year of the end of the semester in question.
+All appeals to the committee are submitted to the Director of Program Compliance.
+Your appeal must include the term for which your are appealing, your contact information: student ID number, OCC email address, telephone number and address.
 Appeals are NOT accepted via email.

 Include the following or your appeal will not be reviewed:

-The request must be in writing and involve an extenuating circumstance which prohibited initial enrollment or continued enrollment in registered courses.
-Include all your contact information.
-Back-up documentation is required in order to review the circumstances and make a decision; i.e., medical (medical doctor’s written confirmation), or military (supervising officer), etc. All statements must be on business stationary and include dates and events.
-Make a copy for your records.
-It will not be returned to you.
+The request must be submitted via our online appeal form and involve an extenuating circumstance which prohibited initial enrollment or continued enrollment in registered courses.
+Supporting documentation of the extenuating circumstance is required in order to review and make a decision; i.e., medical (medical doctor’s note covering period for which you are appealing), or military (supervising officer, copy of orders), etc. All statements must be on business letterhead and include dates and events.
+Retain your originals, they may be requested.

 If your appeal is granted, the college will waive your costs minus any bookstore purchases, financial aid refunds and/or some other fees.

-A tuition refund will only be granted one time, for one semester only.
+A tuition refund will only be granted one time, for one semester/term only.
 Future requests will not be considered.